-It’s pretty straightforward.
-Firstly, you can choose any fruit that’s in season.
-Secondly, add some red wine (cheap or not), some alcohol for the spirit.
-Lastly, stir in some sweetener to balance the taste.
+Although we have only used both green and red apples in this sangria recipe, you may choose to add on more fruit that’s in season.
+Then, we throw in the red and white wine (cheap or not), and brandy.
+Lastly, a lemon-lime flavored soda, as well as pineapple juice is added to the mix to enhance the tropical fruity flavors.
 Voila!
 You get a fruity punch perfect for parties in the summer!
 Above all, it’s quite difficult to get the flavors wrong with this recipe.

-We recommend having your friends or family over to enjoy this wonderful drink, but do take in into account that it’s still an alcoholic beverage.
+We recommend having your friends or family over to enjoy this wonderful drink, but do take into account that it’s still an alcoholic beverage.
 So, adjust accordingly to suit your crowd.
-If you’ve tried our Sangria recipe, we’d recommend another variation of this drink – our Sangria Punch.
+If you’ve tried our sangria recipe, we’d recommend another variation of this drink – our Sparkling Orange Cranberry Sangria recipe, that boasts a heartier citrus-berry taste.

 How To Make Sangria

 Sangria is one of the tastiest big-batch alcoholic beverage you can prepare.
-This recipe would easily become your go-to party drink.
+This quick sangria recipe would easily become your go-to party drink.

 You can freeze some sangria into cubes to chill your drink without watering it down.